rajan596/Devs-Journal/data-store/redis.md

 - Used for caching data
 - In-memory data store i.e, stores data in RAM
-- It operates as a Single threaded
+- It operates as a Single threaded process

+## Benefits
+- Simple sharding and replication strategy
+- Redis TTL auto expiry
+- Lua scripts for complex logic and atomic operations

 ## Redis as a Pub Sub